 Making observations is a crucial element of researching human behavioral research.
 What better method to understand someone’s actions than to observe them?
-What kinds of interactions does your test participant have with a kid, a patient, or a computer?
+What interactions does your test participant have with a kid, a patient, or a computer?

-Observational research is usually done at home, at work, or in a specially equipped observation lab.
+Observational research is usually done at home, work, or in a specially equipped observation lab.
 Unobtrusive observation is the greatest technique to see one’s genuine conduct.

 Another technique to observe someone’s behavior is to examine the inside of them, especially their brain.
 Because most of the activities that happen inside are not visible to all of us, studying brain activity can provide fresh insights into human behavior.